Frequent flyers in Australia are blessed with access to some of the top Business Class products in the world. So which ones are the very best?

 This product flies from Sydney, Melbourne, Brisbane and Perth to Dubai and onwards to many destinations throughout Emirates’ network.
 It’s also available on their fifth-freedom flight from Sydney to Christchurch.

 Emirates’ onboard experience tends to be very consistent, with well-trained crews and excellent dining options.
-You’ll get a comfortable, lie-flat seat with beautiful finishes and arguably the best inflight entertainment system of any airline.
+You’ll get a comfortable, lie-flat seat with glitzy finishes and arguably the best inflight entertainment system of any airline.

 Plus, you can head to the back of the plane for a drink at the onboard bar, reserved exclusively for Business and First Class passengers.